 Briefing on the recommendation of EFRA's Animal Welfare: Domestic Pets Inquiry

 We were pleased the EFRA Committee chose to focus an inquiry on companion animal welfare and agreed with the vast majority of their recommendations.
 This briefing details those issues covered in the report and includes what we want to see happen to protect the welfare of all domestic pets.

 Dogs Trust EFRA Debate Briefing PDF 502 KB

-Dogs Trust calls on MPs to consider animal welfare and support restrictions on fireworks use.
-Click here to find out more about Dogs Trust's work to tackle this issue.
+We are calling on MPs to consider animal welfare and support restrictions on fireworks use.
+Click here to find out more about our work to tackle this issue.

 Read our policy briefing on fireworks, here:

 We are calling on the Government to amend the welfare of Racing Greyhound Regulations 2010 to require the publication of essential welfare data, and extend the regulations to protect the welfare of racing greyhounds whilst they are in trainers kennels.

 Read our policy briefing on Greyhounds, here:

 Dogs Trust Greyhound Briefing Paper PDF 399 KB